LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Implemented_digital_magnetic_field_sensors.csv%%

-##
+## Evaluation Sensor Setup

 The sensor platform used here is an adapted version of the *1D: Single Sensor* \ref{d-single-sensor} sensor platform.
 The sensors to be measured were fixed together on an aluminium plate with thermally conductive adhesive.
 This compensates for thermal differences.
 This is crucial for the subsequent temperature deviation tests in order to obtain comparable measurement results.

 The setup was placed and pre-wired in the temperature chamber 24 hours before the series of measurements were carried out.
-The insulated housing of a *Voron 2.4* 3D printer, which has a separately controlled interior heating system, was used as the temperature chamber.
+The insulated housing of a *Voron 2.4* 3D printer, which has a separately controlled internal heating system, was used as the temperature chamber.
 To verify the temperature, an additional thermometer *VC-7055BT* was placed on the base plate.
+A 10mm thick *PTFE* insulation plate was placed between the floor and the sensor base plate to prevent direct and uneven heating of the base plate by the heated floor.

-The graphic \ref{Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png} shows this basic setup, the *Raspberry* Pi Pico* shown here was used as the readout hardware, on which the *Unified Sensor Firmware* is running.
+The graphic \ref{Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png} shows this basic setup, the *Raspberry Pi Pico* shown here was used as the readout hardware, on which the *Unified Sensor Firmware* is running.
 With additional connected switch, its possible to isolate or select a sensor or both sensors to be queried from the firmware.

-A separate *KA30005D* laboratory power supply is used as the power supply for the sensors.
+A separate battery powered supply is used as low-noise power supply for the sensors boards.
 An *Raspberry Pi 4* is used as the host computer, which is connected to the sensors via a *Hailege ADUM3160* (+usb) isolator and is placed outside the temperature chamber.

 *MRPCli* \ref{command-line-interface} was used to control and record the measurement series, with the functions of the *MRPDataVisualisation* \ref{mrpvisualisation} and *MRPAnalysis* \ref{mrpanalysis} packages from the library \ref{software-readout-framework} being used for subsequent evaluation.